respeaker/respeakerd/README.md

 curl https://raw.githubusercontent.com/respeaker/respeakerd/master/scripts/install_all.sh|bash
 ```

-This script will install all the dependencies, and set the microphone array type in `/etc/respeaker/respeakerd.conf` as your selection.
+This script will install all the dependencies, and write the microphone array type in `/etc/respeaker/respeakerd.conf` as your selection.
 The Alexa authorization is needed by the Python client of respeakerd.